Kristina Moore

 In 2022, she was elected by the new States Assembly as the first female Chief Minister of Jersey, a role which she officially took on 12 July that year.

+In January 2024, Moore lost a vote of no confidence in her position, becoming the first Chief Minister to do so.

 Before entering politics she worked for ITV Central in the UK and ITV Channel Television in Jersey.

 Journalism

 Before her election to the States Assembly in 2011, Moore spent over ten years working as a broadcast journalist based in the Channel Islands and the UK and presented Channel Television's nightly regional news programme, Channel Report.

 After completing a BA in French at the University of Birmingham and a postgraduate diploma in broadcast journalism at Highbury College, Moore worked in news departments for independent local radio stations in the South of England.
 For a few years, she worked for ITV Central in Nottingham as a reporter and newsreader for Central News East.

 In 2000, she joined Channel Television as a news reporter, before going on to replace Jenny Kirk as a main anchor of Channel Report and taking up a role as a political correspondent.
 She also spent a short period working for BBC Spotlight in the Channel Islands.